November 14, 2012

 You also need joy in order to have the strength to live the Christian life.
 God said to Nehemiah when he was building the walls around Jerusalem and the people were getting tired, “The joy of the Lord is your strength” (Nehemiah 8:10).
 You can’t live the Christian life without joy.

 Joy is also essential in order to bear life’s burdens.
 We all have heartaches and difficulties, but joy is the lubricant of life.
 The joy of the Lord will remove the burdens from your heart.

 We’re not just to have joy like His; we are to have His joy.
 What was this joy Jesus had and wanted us to have?

-And He had an abiding joy.
 He said, “… that My joy might remain in you …” It was not joy that came and went.
 Jesus taught us this lesson about joy as He faced dark Calvary.
 We too are to have joy regardless of the circumstances.
 We’re to rejoice in the Lord always.

 Jesus spoke of Himself as a Vine and we are His branches.
 He tells us that the branch is to abide in the vine, and then there will be joy.
 Just what does it mean to abide?

 Without genuine joy, your life is meaningless.
-And joy is found only in Jesus---not joy like His, but the supernatural joy of Jesus Christ.
+And joy is found only in Jesus; not joy like His, but the supernatural joy of Jesus Christ.
 Do you have the fullness of joy?
 Abide in Him.